KawshikBarua/Dhaka-Stock-Exchange-App/README.md

 # Dhaka-Stock-Exchange-App
-This App is was built using flutter for my android app development course in my university.
+This App is was built using flutter for developing my android app development skills since i am still learning.
 It still requires many fixes.

 The link to Api used to fetch the stock datas is given below.